ferenczy/dotfiles/README.md

 PowerShell
 ----------

 Few things are configured in the PowerShell profile, most notably the prompt, aliases and loading of PowerShell modules.
+PowerShell profile should be located in `%SystemDrive%\Users\<username>\Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1`.

 Prompt